 Spoilers for Hollow Knight and Mystical Ninja starring Goemon (computer games).

 In one of my first posts I talked about the jarring writing in Team Cherry’s Hollow Knight.
 Some people bristled at the notion, praising the high quality of the game’s story, and thus missing the point.
 The story of Hollow Knight is excellent, it just so happens that it is not told very well through the game’s words.
 Where the game truly shines (apart from the very definitely final boss) is the way in which it tells a story without using words at all.
-In fact, it is one of the few games I have played which I would describe as improvable by reducing the word-count and not mean it is an insult.
+In fact, it is one of the few games I have played which I would describe as potentially improvable by reducing the word-count, and not mean it is an insult.
 Let me explain.

 Working out the bugs